-After the school year ends, school districts can review and request changes to graduation and dropout information on individual students from mid-July through mid-September.
+After the school year ends, districts can review and request changes to graduation and dropout information on individual students from mid-July through mid-September.
 Intermediate school districts then conduct an audit between October and December.

 Some districts may have "N/A" for both the graduation rate and the drop rate.
 These districts do not graduate students, so they do not have graduation or drop counts.
 They've been included in the report to ensure records for graduating buildings within the non-graduating district are included.

 This report is updated annually every February/March.
 Historical reports are located in the Data Files section of MI School Data.

 CEPI collected the data used to compile this report.
 The databases used include: